 Rumi

 A seabird trailed its song over the silent sea.
-Glaciers crackled in the stillness, and forests creaked under winter’s snow.
+Glaciers crackled in the stillness, and forests creaked under winter”s snow.
 The sun rose out of the east, over the ice fields and frozen lakes.
-Strands of copper creeping over the earth, as the stars faded overhead.
+Strands of copper crept over the earth, as the stars faded overhead.

 For the people of this northern land, the Sun Maiden was the source of all light.
 They called her Saule, for she had been born a daughter of the earth.
-Only a few years before the God Perkunas had arrived from the east.
-Saule had fled into the forest, as he drove Velnius, Lord of the Dead, into the underworld, and Peikuolis, God of Spring, into the wild places.
+Only a few years before the God Perkunas had arrived from the east, Saule had fled into the forest, as he drove Velnius, Lord of the Dead, into the underworld, and Peikuolis, God of Spring, into the wild places.
 Wreathed in lightning, Perkunas had proclaimed himself Lord of Heaven.

-Alone, Saule watched the flowers fade and wither, before turning away and climbing up through the branches of an oak tree.
-Above the canopy she raised her hands to the stars, a prayer on her lips.
+Alone, Saule watched the flowers fade and wither, before turning away, and climbing up through the branches of an oak tree.
+Above the canopy, she raised her hands to the stars, a prayer on her lips.
 The storm raged for three days, but still she remained.
-Until, on the third night, the haunting song of the sea washed through her, and her body dissolved on the air.
+Until, on the third night, the haunting song of the sea washed through her, and her body dissolved in the air.

-Above the taiga, Saule, the Sun Maiden, awoke in the heavens.
-Clad in cloth of gold, with bracelets of amber, and shimmering jewels.
-She peered down to watch the clouds swirl and pattern the earth.
+Above the taiga, Saule, the Sun Maiden, awoke in the heavens, clad in cloth of gold, with bracelets of amber, and shimmering jewels.
+She peered down, to watch the clouds swirl and pattern the earth.

-Many years passed this way, until, one afternoon when she was combing her long, golden hair, a fire opal fell out of her diadem.
-She watched it hurtle through the clouds.
-A shooting star of scarlet, green and gold.
-Hurriedly she descended, the glaciers melting, white water cascading down the mountains.
-With each step the lakes burned fire bright, as a white tailed eagle soared upwards.
-In warning it tried to approach her, but its feathers singed and charred.
-Drawing its final breath she saw it plunge into the sea, and sadly she returned to the heavens.
+Many years passed this way until, one afternoon when she was combing her long, golden hair, a fire opal fell out of her diadem.
+She watched it hurtle through the clouds, a shooting-star of scarlet, green, and gold.
+Hurriedly, she descended, the glaciers were melting, with white water cascading down the mountains.
+With each step, the lakes burned fire bright, as a white tailed eagle soared upwards.
+In warning, it tried to approach her, but its feathers singed and charred.
+Drawing its final breath, she saw it plunge into the sea and, sadly, she returned to the heavens.

-Alone in that high place she slipped off a layer of silk, a bracelet and a ring.
-Until, naked, she shifted her shape into a swan, and descended.
+Alone, in that high place, she slipped off a layer of silk, a bracelet and a ring until, naked, she shifted her shape into a swan, and descended.

-Through the dusk she flew.
-Over the southern fells and down towards the sea.
-On the soft sand she resumed her shape, and drew down a slither of sky.
-Robing herself, the stars scattered over the birch forests, and she turned away.
+Through the dusk she flew, over the southern fells, and down towards the sea.
+On the soft sand, she resumed her shape, and drew down a slither of sky, robing herself, with the stars scattered over the birch forests, and she turned away.

 Beside lakes and rivers she walked, until a grove of oak trees appeared before her.
-A nightingale sang as she entered the ancient sanctuary.
-Stars hung in the branches, and roses bloomed around a man asleep on the damp earth.
-Carefully she stepped towards him.
+A nightingale sang, as she entered the ancient sanctuary.
+Stars hung in the branches, and roses bloomed around a man, asleep on the damp earth.
+Carefully, she stepped towards him.
 Ice glittered like a wreath of stars in his dark hair, and over the silver rings on his fingers.
-It was there that she noticed a feint golden light spilling through his clenched hand.
-Resolved to return she ascended to the heavens, veils of copper and gold falling over the slumbering land.
+It was there, that she noticed a feint, golden light, spilling through his clenched hand.
+Resolved to return, she ascended to the heavens, veils of copper and gold, falling over the slumbering land.